My Son is a relic complex of the ancient Champa dynasty, recognized by UNESCO as a world cultural heritage in 1999.

 My Son is divided into many clusters of buildings, each cluster consists of a large tower as the main temple and surrounding sub-towers.
 The main towers are all pyramidal in shape, symbolizing the sacred peak of Mount Meru (the center of the universe, the residence of the gods in Hinduism).
 The main tower worships Shiva (the guardian god of the Champa kings) or worships the linga genitals.
 The motifs are often flowers, leaves, elephants, lions, Apsara dancers, gods, etc.

-Up to now, although there are many hypotheses, the construction technique (adhesive) as well as the brick firing (after more than a thousand years, still solid and moss-free) of the construction at My Son is still a headache for scientists.
+Up to now, although there are many hypotheses, the construction technique (adhesive) as well as the brick firing (after more than a thousand years, still solid and moss-free) of the construction at My Son is still a question that gives scientists a headache.

 Comment (0)